Golden Rose Stakes

 All of our recommended bookmakers offer markets on the Group 1 Golden Rose and the market is opened months in advance.

 Take a look at the reviews of our trusted bookmakers below to make an informed decision.

 Golden Rose betting statistics and race guide

 The Golden Rose is open only to horses which were nominated for the Golden Slipper.
-Non-nominated runners can pay a late entry fee by June 14 to be included.
+Non-nominated runners can pay a late entry fee by the middle of June to be included.